gitter-badger/apyblock/README.md

-# ashblock
+# ashblock/apyblock

-A Shell Blocker, the script for blocking ads on the web.
+A Shell Blocker/APyBlock, the script for blocking annoying ADs on the web.

 ### Dependencies

 - `curl`: for downloading the `hosts` file.
 - `cron`: for running the Cron job (if installed).
+- For ApyBlock: `python3.2` or greater.

 ### Usage